”They’re not sorry they hurt your feelings. They’re sorry they got caught.”

-As most narcissist’s have no sense of accountability, due to them lacking in cognitive reflection skills, meaning once they’ve made their reasoning, rationale and mind upon a situation or an event that had happened, to them, this is then often their reality.
+As most narcissist’s have no sense of accountability due to their lack of cognitive reflection skills, meaning once they’ve made their reasoning, rationale and mind up on a situation or an event that had happened, to them, this is then often their reality.
 They will not look back to reflect on any part they played.
 Once they’ve decided someone else is to blame for their behaviour, they believe that the other person should apologise to them, often why they will sulk or give the silent treatment, as they feel entitled to do as they please they will look back on what they perceive others to have done to them.
 As one of the traits of the disorder is a sense of entitlement, they believe they have the right to do what they want, when they want, with whoever they want.
 So they don’t think they have the need to apologise, yet as they blame-shift through their gaslighting of “If you hadn’t, I wouldn’t.”
 They often believe others should apologise to them for things the narcissist actually did.
-No one throws a bigger tantrum than a narcissist been shown facts and evidence of something they definitely did do.
+No one throws a bigger tantrum than a narcissist being shown facts and evidence of something they definitely did do.

 Here are some false apology phrases you may have heard.
-If you believe the person to be a narcissist, these are a false apology.
-Also what they actually think when they feel backed into a corner and need to say words, to meet their own needs.
+If you believe the person to be a narcissist, if they have at least five of the nine criteria these are a false apologies.
+Also, what they actually think when they feel backed into a corner and need to say words to meet their own needs.

 2. ” I’m sorry I left .”
 Or “ I left because of you.”